-What happens if we don't manage our Assets Properly?
+What happens if we don't manage the shortfall?

-It is likely that we would have to reduce service levels in some areas, unless new sources of revenue are found.
-For sewerage, the service level reduction may include a reduction in the capacity of the network to provide continuous service.
+It is likely that we will have to reduce service levels in some areas, unless new sources of revenue are found.
+For buildings, the service level reduction may include the sale of buildings, buildings being closed to the public due to insufficient funding to keep them a safe standard for their use.